Density calculation for polymer materials

 Calculation models and methods

-Next, we performed structural optimization using PFP and estimated the density from the results.
-To check the reproducibility of the results, we randomly generated 10 models with different initial arrangements of molecules and performed the same calculations on each model.
+In addition, to confirm the reproducibility of the results, we randomly generated 10 models with different initial molecular configurations and performed the same calculations on each.

 image